Does your small business need a bank account? With all the options out there it’s easy to feel frustrated and overwhelmed.

 Why it’s a good choice: No monthly fees and cheap transfers.
 Wise also links up with Quickbooks keeping your books and banking info up to date.

-How to open an account: Open an account online in minutes and claim a fee-free transfer.
+How to open an account: Open a Wise business account online here in minutes.

 If your business does work throughout the world, the Wise Business account can save you money.
 It offers low-fee transfers, and account holders can receive and hold 55 different currencies – a major plus if you’re a player in the global market.